Drchantell/Lab_10.1_React_Counter/README.md

 Lab_10.1_React_Counter

-This is my Lab 10.1 React Counter project built with React and TypeScript to practice managing state with `useState` and handling side effects with `useEffect`.
+This is my Lab 10.1 React Counter project.
+I built it with React and TypeScript to practice using useState and useEffect.

 How the Code Works

-1. State Management (`useState`)
-- `count`: Tracks the current counter value (starts at `0`).
-- `step`: Tracks the step amount for increments and decrements (starts at `1`).
-- `history`: Keeps an array of all previous count values (starts as `[0]`).

-2. Updating State (`changeCount`)
+The app uses useState to keep track of the count, the step value, and the count history.
+The count starts at 0, the step starts at 1, and the history starts with 0.

-A helper function `changeCount` updates both `count` and appends the new value to `history` using the spread operator (`[...prev, nextCount]`).
+The changeCount function changes the counter and adds the new number to the history.

-3. Auto-Saving with `useEffect`
-Automatically saves the current count to `localStorage` when `count` changes.
-Uses a 500ms `setTimeout` and a cleanup function (`clearTimeout`) to debounce rapid saves and avoid race conditions.

-4. Loading Saved State on Mount
-An `useEffect` hook with an empty dependency array (`[]`) runs once on page load to restore the count and history from `localStorage`.

-5. Keyboard Controls & Cleanup
-An `useEffect` hook attaches a `keydown` listener to `document` for `ArrowUp` and `ArrowDown` controls, with a cleanup function (`document.removeEventListener`) to prevent memory leaks and duplicate listeners.
+I used useEffect to save the current count in localStorage when the count changes.
+I also used a timer so the app does not save too many times at once.

+Another useEffect runs when the page first loads.
+It checks localStorage and restores the saved count and history.

+I also used useEffect to make the up and down arrow keys work.
+The up arrow increases the count and the down arrow decreases the count.
+The cleanup function removes the keyboard listener when it is no longer needed.

 How to Run the Project

-1. Open the project folder in VS Code terminal.
-2. Run `npm install` to install dependencies.
-3. Run `npm run dev` to start the local development server.
-4. Open the local URL shown in the terminal.
+Open the project folder in VS Code.
+Open the terminal and run npm install.
+After that, run npm run dev.
+Then open the local link shown in the terminal.

 Author: Dr. Chantell McDowell
 Per Scholas Student